unifygtm/intent-js-client/README.md

 ## Usage

+The Unify Intent Client can be used to log user activity across multiple subdomains of the same top-level domain.
+For example, if a user visits your marketing website at `www.yoursite.com` and then logs into your production web application at `app.yoursite.com`, the activity in both places will be attributed to the same person.

 ### Page View Events

 Website page views are an indicator of buyer intent.
 You can log this information to the Unify platform for usage with the `page` method.